Turkish high-speed YHT train

 Istanbul Söğütlüçeşme arrive:

 YHT = Yüksek Hızlı Tren = 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+There's a brief X-ray & metal detector check when entering the station, allow a few minutes for this.

 Pam.
 Exp = Pamukkale ExpressTVS2000 reclining pullman seats with refreshment trolley.

-Söğütlüçeşme is a suburban station just 2km (1.2 miles) east of the old Haydarpaşa station, used as the terminal for YHTs since March 2019, see location map
+Söğütlüçeşme is a suburban station 2km (1.2 miles) east of the old Haydarpaşa station, see Söğütlüçeşme station guide & how to reach it.

 Check these times at ebilet.tcddtasimacilik.gov.tr or as explained here.